corrode/corrode.github.io/content/services/_index.md

   <details class="faq-item">
     <summary>How do you specialize in bringing teams to production with Rust?</summary>
     <p>From experience, I learned that a lot of developers are excited about Rust and might even have started a project with it.
 However, they often struggle to bring it to production.
-This entails a lot of challenges, such as setting up a CI/CD pipeline, structuring the codebase, and dependency management.</p>
+This entails a lot of challenges, such as setting up a CI/CD pipeline, structuring the codebase, and dependency management.
     <p>
     My expertise lies in guiding teams through the entire process of adopting Rust and deploying it to production.
 This includes initial strategy, architecture design, implementation, testing, and deployment.
 I focus on backend systems and APIs, ensuring they're robust, efficient, and scalable.
 My approach combines hands-on development with knowledge transfer, enabling your team to maintain and expand the system independently.</p>
   </details>